 Room Changes: Changes in room assignment must have prior approval from the Office of Residence Life and Housing.
-Due to risks with students moving between buildings, room changes for the 2020-2021 academic year will be restricted to emergency situations.
-Students wishing to change rooms before the beginning of the academic year should contact the office of Residence Life and Housing.
 All students involved in an unauthorized room change will be assessed a \$50 fine and are subject to disciplinary action.
 Once approved, unless otherwise detailed, residents must remove all belongings from the room, turn in room keys, and checkout of their room.
-When moving into a new room, students must follow instructions that will be provided to them to obtain their new key.
+When moving into a new room, students must follow instructions to obtain their new key.